-- (1) Comply with AWWA C111/A21.11. latest revision. - (2) Nuts and bolts shall be supplied with baked-on ceramic fluorocarbon resin, or coated with at least 7-mil. fusion bonded epoxy. - (3) Ensure that bolts are of sufficient length such that a minimum of 1⁄2-inch of threads are exposed beyond the end of the nut when tightened. - (4) Refer to the following table for the numbers, diameters, and lengths of bolts to be used:
+- (1) Comply with AWWA C111/A21.11.
+Latest revision. - (2) Nuts and bolts shall be supplied with baked-on ceramic fluorocarbon resin. - (3) Ensure that bolts are of sufficient length such that a minimum of 1/2-inch of threads are exposed beyond the end of the nut when tightened. - (4) Refer to the following table for the numbers, diameters, and lengths of bolts to be used: